Satisfactory Academic Progress (SAP)

 - Successfully complete 67% of all attempted units

 After grades are posted at the end of each semester, students are notified of their financial aid SAP status via an email to their Pipeline account.
-Students not meeting these standards are not eligible for federal financial aid, Cal Grants, and alternative loans.
+To view a description of the different SAP statuses please click here.
+Students not meeting SAP standards are not eligible for federal financial aid, Cal Grants, and alternative loans.

 A student may request to have their eligibility reinstated if there were circumstances beyond the student's control that prevented them from making academic progress.
 A student needing to appeal should follow the process below.